About the Department

 Philosophy and Goals

-The Map Collection at Ingram Library is provided and maintained to support for the University of West Georgia curriculum.
+The Map Collection at Ingram Library is provided and maintained to support the University of West Georgia curriculum.
 The collection is intended to be a resource for the academic programs at UWG, as well as for research and study by members of the UWG community.
 Local and regional community members also have access to this collection.
 By preserving, making available, instructing, and assisting the campus community and the public in the use of maps, department staff contributes to cartographic education and ensures the preservation of the map collection for future generations.

 The primary selection responsibility for the Map Collection lies with the Documents Associate.